ghoshpukurcollegeapp/privacypolicy/README.md

 ## Advertising
 We may use third-party Service Providers to show advertisements to you to help support and maintain our Service.<br>
 - <a href="https://unity3d.com/legal/privacy-policy">UNITY</a>

-## Children’s Privacy
-Our Services are not intended for use by children under the age of 18 (“Child” or “Children”).
-We do not knowingly collect personally identifiable information from Children under 18.
-If you become aware that a Child has provided us with Personal Data, pleasecollect personally identifiable information from Children under 18.
-If you become aware that a Child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from Children without verification of parental consent, we take steps to remove that information from our servers.

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.